Cheapstock! The first pick of budget festivals for 2014

 'The Best Little Festival in The South West,’ Adrian Edmondson says of this famed family-friendly music fest, which will celebrate its seventh year in 2014 from 18 – 19 July.
 ‘Super early bird’ tickets for 2014 have already sold out (alack) and early bird tickets are on sale in the New Year.
 Prices haven’t yet been confirmed, but expect to pay around £65 – 70 for an adult ticket; tickets were £65 in 2013.

-As it’s a family festival, book the crew into a holiday park for the week: Golden Sands Holiday Park just over the border in Dawlish, Devon, is a short stroll from the beach and has kids’ club, clubhouse with free wifi and heated indoor and outdoor pool complexes.
+As it’s a family festival, book the crew into a holiday park for the week: Golden Sands Holiday Park in Dawlish is a short stroll from the beach and has kids’ club, clubhouse with free wifi and heated indoor and outdoor pool complexes.
 An electric pitch starts from £223 for the week of 17 – 24 July.

 Not one but three 80s festivals for budget prices!
 Yes, you should be so lucky: pass the hairspray and the neon pink legwarmers Rewind started in Henley-on-Thames, added another site in Scotland a few years later, and is going north for the first time in 2014, to Capesthorne Hall in Cheshire.
 Early bird tickets for each festival are £90.